unifem/docker-desktop/README.md

 ```
 python unifem_desktop.py -p -m
 ```
-where the `-m` option would initiate installation of MATLAB.
-It will prompt you to enter your Bitbucket username and password for authentication.
-After the desktop launches, you may be asked to activate MATLAB using your MathWorks account when you launch MATLAB.
+where the `-m` option would request installation of MATLAB.
+It will prompt you to authenticate using your Google account to download MATLAB.
+After the download completes, MATLAB will start automatically inside the desktop, and you may be asked to activate MATLAB using your MathWorks account.
+The authentication and activation need to be done only once.

 For additional command-line options, use the command
 ```